What is in a Fairy Garden?

 Use a variety!
 Using moss on two sides with sand or pebbles placed in between is the perfect way to create a fairy garden path!

+The last item on the list is ornaments!
 When it comes to furnishing your tiny magical creature’s living space, don’t feel bound by any convention or particular idea… unless you’ve got something specific in mind of course.

 Think tiny!
 For example someone looking to create a fairy garden project and looking around the yard might have the following realization.